mogoson/MGS.NetClientHub/UnityProject/Assets/MGS.Packages/NetClientHub/README.md

 - Cache the client to share if the same url request.
 - Cache the clinet result to share if the same url request.

+## Design

+- Waiting Clients, enqueue the idle clients.
+- Working Clients, list the working clients.
+- Result Cacher
+  - Cache the result from client.
+  - Get result for client if the request angs is match.
+- Client Cacher
+  - Cache the  client by key(from request args).
+  - Get client for share if the request angs is match.
+- Resolver
+  - Check client retry by error types.
+  - Record the retry times of client.

+- Tick Update Thread
+  - Dequeue waiting client to start to work.
+  - Check working client status, resolve retry  when error.
+  - Set result of client to cacher when client is done.

 ## Usage

 - Use the global instance of API.